British

 subsequent report confirmed that fintech additionally suffered considerably within the first

-, with funding within the EMEA area dropping 50%.
+half of 2023, with funding within the EMEA area dropping 50%.
 As reported by

 the Pulse of Fintech, a report ready by KPMG, it amounted to $52.4 billion